pantasmc/pantas/README.md

 ### Quality of Life Improvements

 Features handpicked gameplay enhancements including improved UI elements, controller support, and visual refinements that keep the vanilla Minecraft feel while making everything just a bit better.

+## Support & Feedback

+Found a bug, have a suggestion, or need help with an issue?
+The best way to get support is on our GitHub.

+### Reporting Bugs & Suggesting Features

+Please open an issue on our [GitHub issue tracker](https://github.com/muhdfdeen/pantas/issues) for all bug reports, questions, and suggestions.